-No water, homemade sauerkraut, the best way to start exploring fermentation
+No water, homemade sauerkraut with red cabbage, the best way to start exploring fermentation

-For one quart size jar (36oz or 1L) you will need about two pounds of vegetables (I used one red cabbage and two carrots) and 1.5% salt (about 2 teaspoons).
-You have to use non iodized salt.
+For a one-quart size jar (36oz or 1L) you will need about two pounds of vegetables (I used one red cabbage and two carrots) and 1.5% salt (about 2 teaspoons).
+You have to use noniodized salt.
 I did add spices to mine, but they are optional.

 Stuff it in the jar making sure you press down as much as possible.
 The solid vegetables will go down and the juices will stay on top.
 Close the jar lightly – I only put the lid on without closing it completely.
 Other methods will tell you to use a clean towel, that’s fine too, but I feel like the jar lid is ok, as long as it is not hermetically closed.